Candace MatthewsFounding Member Former CRO, Amway

-Candace Matthews is the Chief Reputation Officer, responsible for overseeing Amway’s global reputation strategy, corporate social responsibility, and Amway Brand.
-She is also the executive sponsor of Amway’s Diversity & Inclusion employee networks.
-Matthews reports directly to CEO Milind Pant.
-She serves on Amway’s Global Leadership Team, Amway’s key decision-making body focused on strategy development and delivering meaningful ABO and customer experiences.
-She also serves on Amway’s Executive Staff, which consists of cross-functional executive leaders focused on enhancing company culture, talent capabilities, and global market needs.
+In that role, Matthews reported directly to CEO Milind Pant and served on Amway’s Global Leadership Team, Amway’s key decision-making body focused on strategy development and delivering meaningful ABO and customer experiences.
+She also served on Amway’s Executive Staff comprised of cross-functional executive leaders focused on enhancing company culture, talent capabilities and global market needs.

-Prior to assuming the role of CRO in 2020, Matthews was Regional President of the Americas at Amway, heading all operations in North, Central, and South America for the $8.8 billion direct-selling leader.
-Since assuming the role in 2014, revenue increased 20 percent and profitability grew significantly (+6.3 points).
-With revenues of over $1.5 billion, the region led the enterprise in growth during her tenure in the role.
+Prior to assuming the role of CRO in 2020, Matthews spent 6 years as Regional President (RP) of the Americas at Amway, heading all operations in North, Central and South America for the $8.8 billion direct-selling leader.
+During her tenure as RP, revenue increased 20 percent and profitability grew significantly (+6.3 points).
+With revenues of over $1.5 billion, the region leads the enterprise in growth.

-She is the recipient of many awards, including the Athena Leadership Award finalist (2020), Black Enterprise “Most Powerful Women in Business” (2019), Café Mocha “Game Changer Award” and the Stanford Graduate School of Business Alumni Tapestry Award (both in 2014), Advertising Age “Women to Watch” (2011), Black Enterprise “Corporate Executive of the Year” (2009) and CEW Achiever Award (2007).
+She is the recipient of many awards, including the Black Enterprise “Most Powerful Women in Business” (2019), Café Mocha “Game Changer Award” and the Stanford Graduate School of Business Alumni Tapestry Award (both in 2014), Advertising Age’s “Women to Watch” (2011), Black Enterprise “Corporate Executive of the Year” (2009) and CEW Achiever Award (2007).